albertvisser/scripts/readme.rst

     a function that reads entries from a config file (called ``arcstuff.ini``, example present) to build an archive containing backups of selected data files.

-    a function to set up a Python source tree in a standardized way (really?)

 **tedit**